Last Updated on September 24, 2022

 Is Anise Tea Safe to Drink When Pregnant?

-Since star anise has been deemed safe to consume during pregnancy in small food amounts, it is safe to consume star anise tea.
+Since anise has been deemed safe to consume during pregnancy in small food amounts, it is safe to consume star anise tea.
 However, drink anise tea in moderation to avoid consuming too much of the spice.

-Keep in mind that the longer you brew the tea, the more star anise the beverage will contain.
+Keep in mind that the longer you brew the tea, the more anise the beverage will contain.
 Drink less if you like a very strongly brewed tea.

-Additionally, many star anise teas may be blended with chamomile.
+Additionally, many anise teas may be blended with chamomile.
 In general, chamomile is not necessarily unsafe during pregnancy.
 However, there is insufficient evidence-based research on chamomile consumption during pregnancy (source: American Pregnancy Association).

 Therefore, avoid consuming star anise tea that includes chamomile during your pregnancy.